-1. The Constitutional Court judge shall be disciplinary liable under the law.

-- 2. The disciplinary proceedings against the judge shall be carried out by the Constitutional Court, which decides on his/her dismissal when: - a) It finds serious professional and ethical misconduct which discredit the position and the image of a judge in exercising the mandate; - b) Sentenced by a final court decision for commission of a crime. - 3.
-The Constitutional Court judge shall be suspended from duty by decision of the Constitutional Court when: - a) Upon him/her is imposed the personal security measure of "arrest in prison" or "house arrest" for commission of a criminal offence; - b) He/she obtains the capacity of the defendant for an offence committed intentionally; - c) Disciplinary proceedings being initiated under the law".
+- 1. The Constitutional Court judge shall be disciplinary liable under the law. - 2.
+The disciplinary proceedings against the judge shall be carried out by the Constitutional Court, which decides on his/her dismissal when: - a) It finds serious professional and ethical misconduct which discredit the position and the image of a judge in exercising the mandate; - b) Sentenced by a final court decision for commission of a crime. - 3.
+The Constitutional Court judge shall be suspended from duty by decision of the Constitutional Court when: - a) Upon him/her is imposed the personal security measure of "arrest in prison" or "house arrest" for commission of a criminal offence; - b) He/she obtains the capacity of the defendant for an offence committed intentionally; - c) Disciplinary proceedings being initiated under the law.

-The judge of the Constitutional Court starts the duty after he makes an oath in front of the President of the Republic.
+A judge of the Constitutional Court takes office after taking an oath before the President of the Republic.